Skip to content

 Do not cache SwarmAgent references across frames

 A reference you grabbed when an agent spawned becomes invalid the moment that agent despawns.
-The AgentIndex will silently be -1 and the Manager will be null.
+The component silently unbinds — its Manager becomes null.
 Always resolve the SwarmAgent in the same call that triggered your reaction (e.g. OnCollisionEnter, OnTriggerEnter, OnDamageTaken), then discard it.
 Do not store it in a field that outlives that call.
+When you do need to keep a reference to one agent over time, grab its Handle and act through SwarmManager — see Handle below.

 Public API Reference